Governance and Organisation

 • Dr. Koichi Kasahara | Managing Director

 Koichi Kasahara is currently an Associate Professor of Art Education at Tokyo Gakugei University.
 He has published articles in international publications and co-edited the book A/r/tography: A Methodology of Living Inquiry as Artist/Researcher/Teacher (in Japanese, Book Way, 2019).
-He is the current chair of the International Society of Education Through Art (InSEA) Asia Regional Council.
+He is the current World Councilor of the International Society of Education Through Art (InSEA).
 Kasahara has extensive experience as a museum curator and lecturer of Art Education at the Kyoto University of Art and Design and Fukouka University of Education.

-Akihisa Komuro Assistant Professor (Fixed-term), Tokyo Kasei University.
+Akihisa Komuro is a Lecturer, Ibaraki Christian University.
 He graduated from the Graduate School of Education at Tokyo Gakugei University.
-He formerly worked as a specialized art education teacher at public elementary schools and a lecturer at Chubu Gakuin College.
-Has been in the current position since 2024.
+He formerly worked as a specialized art education teacher at public elementary schools, Chubu Gakuin College and Tokyo Kasei University.
 Akihisa specializes in practical and qualitative research on children’s creative activities.

 After working at a public art museum and serving as a Japan Overseas Cooperation Volunteer (dispatched to East Timor), Saki Yakabe has been involved with a Japanese NGO in Cambodia since 2014.
 She has served as a project manager for arts education support initiatives, local representative, and board member (current position).
 Returning to Japan in 2022, she is now enrolled in the Master’s Program at the Graduate School of Education, Tokyo Gakugei University.
 Her research focuses on social transformation through arts-based initiatives by NGOs in the field of international development.